 4. Waiver of Notice.

-Any meeting of the Board of Directors, however called and noticed or wherever held, shall be as valid as when taken at a meeting duly held after regular call and notice if (a) a quorum is present, and (b) either before or after the meeting each of the directors not present signs a written waiver of notice, a consent to holding the meeting, or an approval of the minutes.
+Any meeting of the Board of Directors, however called and noticed or wherever held, shall be as valid as when taken at a meeting duly held after regular call and notice if (a) a quorum is present, and (b) either before or after the meeting the director not present signs a written waiver of notice, a consent to holding the meeting, or an approval of the minutes.
 Notice of a meeting shall also be deemed given to any director who attends the meeting without protesting before or at its commencement about the lack of adequate notice.

 5. Quorum of Board of Directors.

-At all meetings of the Board of Directors, a majority of the directors shall constitute a quorum for the transaction of business, and the votes of a majority of the directors present at a meeting at which a quorum is present shall constitute the decision of the Board of Directors except as otherwise provided in the Declaration, the Articles of Incorporation or these By-Laws.
+At all meetings of the Board of Directors, two (2) of the directors shall constitute a quorum for the transaction of business, and the votes of two (2) of the directors present at a meeting at which a quorum is present shall constitute the decision of the Board of Directors except as otherwise provided in the Declaration, the Articles of Incorporation or these By-Laws.
 If any meeting of the Board of Directors cannot be held because a quorum is not present, a majority of the directors who are present at such meeting may adjourn the meeting to a time not less than five (5) nor more than thirty (30) days from the date the original meeting was called.
 At the reconvened meeting, if a quorum is present, any business which might have been transacted at the meeting originally called may be transacted without further notice.

 6. Conduct of Meetings.